 If the forest garden ever needs substantial pruning or thinning out, this wood can be utilized for all manner of things.

 Shiitake, Oyster, and Lion’s Mane are among the easiest and most delicious varieties of gourmet mushrooms you can grow.
-True Leaf Market has an awesome range of mushroom plugs and DIY mushroom kits to get you started.

 Wood can also be left to rot on the ground to enrich the soil, or even buried under crops that need extra fertility.